Why Teens Need Privacy: Understanding the Importance

 Balancing privacy and safety is key to supporting your teen’s development.
 Insufficient oversight can leave teens vulnerable, while excessive monitoring can signal a lack of trust, impeding their growth toward independence.

-If you notice troubling changes in your teen’s behavior, start by having an open conversation about what you’ve observed, advises Dr. Lamson.
+If you notice troubling changes in your teen’s behavior, begin with an open conversation about what you’ve observed.
+This is advised by Dr. Lamson.
 Ask about their withdrawal from activities they used to enjoy or why they’re avoiding close friends.
 Then, listen attentively to their responses.

 Should your teen react with anger, indifference, or a lack of clarity, consider professional counseling.
 Immediate action is crucial if your teen expresses suicidal thoughts or sentiments that life isn’t worth living.
 In such cases, bypass snooping and seek medical assistance without delay.